jonathondilworth/detailed-plutus-lecture-notes/haskell-notes/4-Lecture-Five-Select-Take-Drop.md

 <hr />

 *I don't particularly want to skip any content, but I feel as though I should probably go and actually write some Haskell programs, basically just sitting in GHCi and writing basic functions. e.g. I'll go and have a look at some stuff from Monday Morning Haskell.
 I think I've got a fairly good intuition regarding some of this early content.
 May come back to this...*

+*Update: Going back to learning from first princps.*